roelium/Hotel-AI-Assistant-backend/README.md

    Auth type: bearer token from the login step
   ```
   ````
-## Important Parts for the LangChain4J
+## Important Parts for using the LangChain4J

 1. Declare dependencies (file: pom.xml)
    ```xml